 This simplicity has created a dilemma for all curvy women, some of whom believe they can straighten out their curves rather than embrace them and actually look slimmer and younger showing them off.
 There’s an art to that, which I can help you with to simplify your life.

 In more recent times, women have resorted to trying their successes buying on line as the recent COVID 19 restrictions have limited supplies, and the purchasing satisfaction has been disappointing by up to 50%.
+This factor has greatly contributed to the high cost of clothing where millions of dollars all over the world are being wasted.
 These garments are still hanging in wardrobes across the country with their tickets still on them, landfill is full of discarded clothes, and the amount of waste in developed nations would feed and clothe millions more.

 But we all want to look younger and slimmer, and not only look good, but we feel good too!

 I can hear a big ‘Yes Please!”
 Right?